Saturday, 15 September 2012

 All the same, I think there's a lot to be inferred from this little painting.
 In the early years of her appointment as an Official War Artist, 1940 and 41, Evelyn makes her women tell us about their - and I hope it's fair to say hers also - attitudes to the war and the danger Britain was in.
 Their activities, their expressions, the set of their bodies, express hope, determination, a quiet and unassuming confidence.
 Their morale, and by extension the morale of the nation, is positive, at least steady.

 Many of Evelyn's extraordinary output of paintings from 1940-41 deal with summer or autumn subjects.
 The winters of 1940-42 were taken up with interiors like the nursing paintings, or completion of canvases in her studio in Rochester.
 Her subjects at Usk were her first winter outdoor paintings.
-Sprouts are best harvested after frost has touched them, and while there's no frost in Sprout Picking, Monmouthshire (the Land Girls aren't wearing gloves) the scene is wintry, with the sort of lowering sky that betokens snow later, there are no leaves on the trees and the women don't appear to be evincing much pleasure in, let alone taking moral strength from, being bent double working the rows of brussels sprout stalks.
-Mike Horner comments below on what back-breaking work it is.
+Sprouts are best harvested after frost has touched them, and while there's no frost in Sprout Picking, Monmouthshire (the Land Girls aren't wearing gloves) the scene is wintry, with the sort of lowering sky that betokens snow later, there are no leaves on the trees and the women don't appear to be evincing much pleasure in, let alone taking moral strength from, being bent double working the rows of brussels sprout stalks, surely wondering if it's all worth it for £1 19s 6d per week (£114 at 2024 values).
 You can imagine impatient queues of dressing-gowned Land Girls waiting for a hot bath back at the hostel when the day's work is done.

 Further reading...